-The ventral spinous process of the body of the affected vertebrae is flattened slightly using a curved osteotome and bone rongeur.
+The ventral spinous process of the body of C2 is flattened slightly using a curved osteotome and bone rongeur.

-After exposing the ventral surfaces of the affected vertebrae, the alignment is corrected and maintained with bone-holding forceps.
+After exposing the ventral surfaces of the atlas and axis, the alignment of the vertebrae is corrected and maintained with bone-holding forceps.

-Preferentially, the LCP is used for the fixation of the instability.
+The use of a locking compression plate (LCP) is preferred for fracture fixation of the vertebrae.
 According to the size of the patient, a small or broad 3.5/4.0 or 4.5/5.0mm LCP is used.

 Minimal plate bending is needed.

-With the bone-holding forceps in position, the appropriately sized plate is applied to the ventral aspect of the affected vertebrae.
+With the reduction forceps in position, the appropriately sized plate is applied to the ventral aspect of C1 and C2.

 One cortex screw is inserted into each vertebra in load fashion.
 The correct length of the screws is determined with the help of fluoroscopy.

 Note: Attention must be paid not to damage the spinal cord.